Phobos-developers/Phobos/docs/New-or-Enhanced-Logics.md

-SegmentLength=128             ; integer, minimal length of each trail segment IgnoreVertical=false          ; boolean, whether the trail won't be drawn on vertical movement IsIntense=false               ; boolean, whether the laser is "supported" (AKA prism forwarding)
+SegmentLength=128             ; integer, minimal length of each trail segment IgnoreVertical=false          ; boolean, whether the trail won't be drawn on vertical movement IsIntense=false               ; boolean, whether the laser is "supported" (AKA prism forwarding) CloakVisible=false            ; boolean, whether the laser is visible when the attached unit is cloaked

 [SOMEPROJECTILE]              ; BulletType Image LaserTrail.Types=SOMETRAIL    ; list of LaserTrailTypes